Skip to main content

 The save workflow started failing mysteriously.
 The GitHub Action would run, then crash with a cryptic shell error.

-The culprit: a task titled "Won't Do".
+The culprit was a task titled "Won't Do".

 # This breaks when the JSON contains apostrophes